Gardening Shepherds Bush: Recycling and Sustainability for Greener Streets

 Partnerships with charities and social enterprises are central to our circular approach.
 Rather than disposing of reusable planters, furniture or surplus plants, we coordinate redistribution to community groups and local charities that run community gardens, plant-exchange schemes and reuse workshops.
 These partnerships reduce waste, support local groups, and extend the life of materials that otherwise might be discarded.
 We prioritise partnerships with organisations focused on reuse and community benefit.

-Electric low-emission van used for garden waste collections Our vehicle strategy is designed to be low impact.
+A garden scene featuring a pair of bright green rubber gardening boots filled with small white flowering plants, placed on a wet wooden table outdoors.
+To the left, there is a vibrant bouquet of sunflowers and other flowers, adding yellow and purple hues.
+On the right, a metal watering can with a blue handle and a watering spout rests alongside various gardening tools, including pruning shears and a small trowel.
+The background is blurred with greenery, indicating a lush garden area with soft natural light, suggesting a pleasant day in a garden near Shepherds Bush, London.
+This scene reflects typical outdoor gardening activities and equipment, emphasizing sustainable gardening practices supported by Gardening Shepherds Bush, focused on eco-friendly outdoor care and maintenance in the London area.
+Our vehicle strategy is designed to be low impact.
 We operate a growing fleet of low-carbon vans for local rounds — primarily electric vehicles and low-emission Euro 6 options for heavier loads — and run optimised route planning to reduce total miles.
 Where needed, we also use consolidated trips to transfer stations to avoid multiple partial-load movements.
 The combination of cleaner vehicles and smarter logistics reduces the carbon footprint of our waste handling operations while helping to keep Shepherds Bush greener and quieter.

 What residents and local groups can expect: clearer segregation on site, visible separation bays, increased volumes of compost and mulch returned to community spaces, and more items being routed to reuse rather than landfill.
 Gardening Shepherds Bush will continue to align its operations with local borough separation rules, local transfer station capacity, and charitable partners to ensure that our eco-friendly waste disposal area delivers measurable environmental and social benefits.
 By combining rigorous separation, targeted reuse partnerships and a low-carbon van fleet, we are creating a resilient, circular model for urban gardening that keeps materials circulating and reduces pressure on landfill.